-Child Health Programmes are important to be known for the IAS Exam as they revolve around important social and national initiatives taken up by the government, coming under GS-II and also society and essay for Mains examination.
+Child Health Programmes are important for the IAS Exam as they revolve around important social and national initiatives taken up by the government, coming under GS-II and also society and essay for Mains examination.

 This article will introduce you with trends of child health indicators and the child health programmes.